the-mac/data-store-ios/README.md

     self.flightCountLabel.text = [NSString stringWithFormat:@"%d Flight(s) Booked", count];
 }
 ```
-In this example, we simply assign the count variable from the Flight model class' [count](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/count) function and report it to the UI component.
+In this example, we simply assign the count variable from the Flight model class' [count](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/count) function and report it to the UI component.

-### Deleting Models
+### Deleting Records
-To delete a model, call the [remove](http://cocoadocs.org/docsets/DataStore/0.1.0/Classes/Model.html#//api/name/remove) method on a model instance:
+To delete a record, call the [remove](http://cocoadocs.org/docsets/DataStore/0.1.2/Classes/Model.html#//api/name/remove) method on a model instance:
 ```
 - (IBAction)cancelFlight {